eriktailor/eriktailor.github.io_source/_posts/2022-09-14-create-dark-mode-switch-in-laravel-8.md

 ---
 layout: post
 title: Create dark mode switch in Laravel 8
 description: In this tutorial I will show you how to create a light / dark mode switch as a new setting based on the user's choice from scratch.
 The value of the setting will be saved in the database, so if the user signs out, the setting will remain in the future logins.
-So let's begin!
 tags: laravel node
 ---